 New York education law now permits nonresident aliens to qualify for an initial license.
-Individuals with U.S. citizenship or permanent resident
+Individuals with U.S. citizenship or permanent resident status may qualify for a permanent or professional New York State Teaching Certificate.

 Curriculum Requirements for M.S.
 Early Childhood Education, Birth to Grade 2 (Initial/Professional)